-Bill Morrisey, or Big Cass as most know him by (currently CaZXL), had great success as a student too.
-He initially had ambitions to become a doctor, before realizing his heart wasn’t into it and pursued his true passion, professional wrestling!
+Bill Morrisey, or Big Cass as most know him (currently CaZXL), had great success as a student too.
+He initially had ambitions to become a doctor before realizing his heart wasn’t into it and pursued his true passion, professional wrestling!

 Walk with Elias… to the barbershop!

-The long hair is a look that really works well on Elias, so it’s very strange to see this alternative look.
+The long hair is a look that really works well on Elias, so it’s bizarre to see this alternative look.
 Before joining WWE, Elias worked under the moniker (and we’re not kidding) “Heavy Metal Jesus.”
 That’s right.
 He was “Heavy Metal Jesus” Logan Shulo.

 “I’m not taking no for an answer," Elias said.
 "I’m going to do whatever I have to do to get there."

 And get there, he did!